-The challenges of 2020 never fail to amaze and sometimes horrify me.
+The challenges of our current times never fail to amaze and sometimes horrify me.

 Between the pandemic and all the ramifications to work and our lifestyle to the months-long election process and the natural disasters of hurricanes, fires, and tornadoes, it impacted everyone and every facet of our lives.

-2021 continues with more of the never-ending pandemic as well as snow, ice, and extreme cold not common in our southern states.
+2021 continued with more of the never-ending pandemic as well as snow, ice, and extreme cold not common in our southern states.

 I'm in Wisconsin and as I talk with my New York and New Jersey clients, I know we are prepared for the chilly and slippery weather, but my Houston, Corpus Christi, San Antonio, Galveston, Austin, and Dallas clients are not geared up for this.
 They lack our layered clothing, warm coats, hats, and gloves and don't have the sanders, salters, and snowplows.